iterating/placenotes/readme.md

 1. `npm install` to install all dependencies
 2. `npm run seed` to seed the database with sample data
-3. `npm run dev` to start the server in development mode
+3. `npm start` to start the server and client  in development mode
-4. Open a web browser and navigate to `localhost:3000` to access the app
+4. Open a web browser and navigate to `localhost:5173` to access the app

 ## Todo